ryuryu-ymj/mannot/src/mark.typ

 }

+/// Add a annotation to the marked content.
+/// The main purpose of this function is to create custom annotating function.
+///
-/// - tag (label):
+/// - tag (label): The tag of the target.
-/// - fg (none, function):
+/// - fg (none, function): `fg(width, height, color)` is placed on the target.
-/// - top-margin (length):
+/// - top-margin (length): Margin inserted above the target.
-/// - bottom-margin (length):
+/// - bottom-margin (length): Margin inserted below the target.
-#let core-add-annot(tag, fg: none, top-margin: 0pt, bottom-margin: 0pt) = {
+#let core-annot(tag, fg: none, top-margin: 0pt, bottom-margin: 0pt) = {
   let info = (fg: fg, top-margin: top-margin, bottom-margin: bottom-margin) return h(0pt) + [#metadata(info)#tag]
 }

-/// Define the target of annotation within some math block.
+/// Mark the part in a math block with highlighting.
 ///
-/// - body (content): The target of annotation.
+/// - body (content): The target of highlighting and annotation.
-/// - tag (label): Optinal tag.
+/// - tag (none, label): Optinal tag.
 If you mark content with a tag,
-///   you can annotate that content by specifying the tag.
+///     you can annotate it by specifying the tag.
+/// - color (auto, color): Marking color used for highlighting and annotation.
+/// - fill (auto, none, color, gradient, pattern): The property of highlighting rect.
+/// - stroke (none, auto, length, color, gradient, stroke, pattern, dictionary): The property of highlighting rect.
+/// - radius (relative, dictionary): The property of highlighting rect.
+/// - scriptlevel (auto, 0, 1, 2): 0: normal, 1: script, 2: scriptscript,
+///     auto: Automatically determined.
-#let mark(body, tag: none, color: auto, fill: auto, stroke: (:), radius: (:), padding: (y: .1em), scriptlevel: 0) = {
+#let mark(body, tag: none, color: auto, fill: auto, stroke: none, radius: (:), padding: (y: .1em), scriptlevel: auto) = {
   if fill == auto {
     if color == auto {
       color = orange